 More recently, Ofev was approved in the U.S., Canada and Europe to treat patients with progressive fibrosing interstitial lung diseases (ILDs), a group of respiratory diseases characterized by progressive lung tissue scarring.

-How Ofev (nintedanib) works
+How does Ofev work?

 These growth factors promote collagen production and deposition and control the differentiation, maturation, and proliferation of the fibroblasts, which eventually lead to the formation of scar tissue in the lungs.

 Ofev is not recommended for patients with moderate or severe liver impairment.
-In patients with mild liver impairment (Child Pugh A), the recommended dose is 100 mg twice daily approximately 12 hours apart taken with food.
+In patients with mild liver impairment (classified as Child-Pugh A), the recommended dose is 100 mg twice daily approximately 12 hours apart and taken with food.
 In these patients, liver enzymes (ALT, AST) and bilirubin should be monitored before and during treatment.

-Note: Pulmonary Fibrosis News is strictly a news and information website about the disease.
+Pulmonary Fibrosis News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.